dmcmeekan9/dmcmeekan9/README.md

 <h2 align="center">Hello there!
 My name is Dennis McMeekan. 👋</h2>
-<p align="center">I am a tewnty-two year old student at Western Illinois University.
+<p align="center">I am a twenty-two year old student at Western Illinois University.
   I recently achieved my Bachelor's degree in Computer Science, and am now working towards my Master's.
 I enjoy learning new and conquering new obstacles each and every day, and we all must take it upon our selves to achieve something better!